 Eligibility: Be a full-time matriculated sophomore or junior, and in the top 25% of the class.
 Students must be U.S. citizens, permanent residents, or a U.S. national.
 See the web site for more details.

 Award areas: Mathematics, natural sciences and engineering.
 Up to $15,000 to cover tuition, fees, books, room and board.

 Campus Deadline: A completed application and all letters of recommendation must be submitted to the Student Fellowship Program Director by early October (for the following year’s award).
 A campus nomination is required.

 Purpose: The Morris K. Udall Foundation is dedicated to educating a new generation of Americans to preserve and protect their national heritage through studies in the environment and Native American health and tribal public policy.
 The Udall Foundation is also committed to promoting the principles and practices of environmental conflict resolution.

 Eligibility: Applicants must be college sophomores or juniors pursuing a bachelor's degree, have a "B" average, and be a U.S. citizen, U.S. national or permanent resident.
 The award amount is for up to $5000 in tuition, room and board or other education related expenses.
 Udall Scholars are required to attend a four-day orientation in Tucson, Arizona.

 Award Areas: Environmental Studies and related fields, such as policy, engineering, science, education, urban planning, business, health, justice, and economics.
 The Foundation also seeks future leaders in the areas of Native-American Healthcare, and Tribal Public Policy.

-Campus deadline: December 1, 2012.
+Campus deadline: Varies by year.
 A campus nomination and interview is required.

-Visit the Study Abroad Program website for scholarship opportunities open to undergraduate students planning to study abroad.
+Visit SUNY Potsdam’s International Education office website for scholarship opportunities open to undergraduate students planning to study abroad.